Updated: January 9, 2025

 Life in Portugal is a mix of over 300 days of sunshine a year, 830 km of coastline, and affordable prices.
 What else can anyone ask for when seeking a good quality of life?

 You will enjoy living in a safe country with friendly people and high-quality services.
-Just make sure not to visit Portugal for the first time during the summer, because this is the hype season and the country gets overwhelmed with the number of tourists.
+It may be best to avoid visiting Portugal for the first time during the summer, because this is the high season, and the country gets overwhelmed with the number of tourists.
 It is not fair to get your first impression about Portugal when it’s so busy, so perhaps visit during an off-peak season.
-One of the good things about moving and living in Portugal is the Portuguese people are nice and friendly and you will be able to make many friends quickly with a large number of expat groups.
+One of the good things about moving and living in Portugal is the Portuguese people are nice and friendly, and you will be able to make many friends quickly with a large number of expat groups.

 In the coming section, you will gain some ideas about the big cities and locations in Portugal that may be of interest to you if you’re considering working remotely in Portugal.